kingst/GlucOS/README.md

 model is highly personalized for one individual and not appropriate for anyone other than "Bob" from our paper.

-Also, we haven't moved the `event-log` server or our formal methods proofs to this public repo yet.

 ## Getting started

 If you'd like to play around with the code and run it in the